-Prospective student-athletes (Recruits) can make unofficial visits at any time during their high school career.* An unofficial visit can be a great way to get a sense of the atmosphere of the campus, meet the coaches, take a look at some academic offerings and meet the team.
-At Miami Rowing, we encourage students to make unofficial visits during the Fall and Winter of their Sophomore and Junior years but we will always work with you to schedule visits.
+Prospective student-athletes (recruits) can make unofficial visits at any time during their junior and senior years of high school.* An unofficial visit can be a great way to get a sense of the atmosphere of the campus, meet the coaches, take a look at some academic offerings and meet the team.
+At Miami Rowing, we encourage students to make unofficial visits during the fall and winter of their sophomore and junior years, but we will always work with you to schedule visits.
 Unofficial visits are also great ways for family members to take part in the visit.

 To get started:

 The most important part about unofficial visits is that prospective student-athletes and their families come prepared to ask questions and read to learn all about The U!

 *Per NCAA rule 13.7.1 a prospective student-athlete may make an unofficial visit at any time (except dead periods).

 **Per NCAA rule 184.108.40.206 a coach cannot call a prospective athlete until June 15 following the athlete’s sophomore year of high school.
 Per NCAA rule 13.4.1, coaches can only send emails to prospective student-athletes beginning June 15 following the athlete’s sophomore year of high school.